• Skip to primary navigation

 How to Make Vegan Cookie Dough Protein Balls

-First, make the filling.
+1. First, make the filling.
 In a medium-sized mixing bowl, combine all the filling ingredients.
 This includes the sunflower seed butter, vanilla protein, maple syrup, mini chocolate chips, vanilla and water.

-Depending on the type and brand of protein powder you use, you may need more or less water.
-So, add one tablespoon at a time until you reach a consistency that allows you to roll dough into balls.
+2. Depending on the type and brand of protein powder you use, you may need more or less water.
+So, add one tablespoon at a time until you reach a consistency that allows you to roll the dough into balls.

-Roll the dough into balls approximately one tablespoon in size (making 12-14 balls).
+3. Roll the dough into balls approximately one tablespoon in size (making 12-14 balls).
 Place the balls on a large plate or small baking sheet.

-Once the chocolate is melted, grab the balls from the freezer and dip them (one at a time) into the chocolate.
+2. Once the chocolate is melted, grab the balls from the freezer and dip them (one at a time) into the chocolate.
 Place the balls on a sheet of parchment paper.

 I love popping a few in packed lunches or just grabbing one in-between meals or post workout.

-More Healthy Paleo Protein Ball Recipes
+More Paleo and Vegan Protein Ball Recipes

 Print